... And You May Only Be One Small Speed-Bump Away From a Relationship Crisis ... and Then it's Usually Too Little, Too Late!

 You've been trained on the technical skills of auditing, but these don't teach you how to motivate and develop your staff.

-Knowing how to select a statistical sample for testing, or planning an audit doesn't prepare you for the tough conversations you need to have with your staff or stakeholders.
+Knowing how to select a statistical sample for testing, or planning an audit doesn't prepare you for the tough and often difficult conversations you need to have with your staff or stakeholders.

 And it's not your fault.